mtrudel/bandit/README.md

 ## Project Status

-As of the current 0.5.x release series, Bandit features the following:

 * Complete support for running Phoenix applications (WebSocket support requires a recent version of Phoenix with WebSock support enabled)
 * Complete support of the [Plug API](https://github.com/elixir-plug/plug)
 * Complete support of the [WebSock API](https://github.com/mtrudel/websock)